 African bush daisies are victims of a common horticultural identity crisis.
 Botanists are routinely reclassifying plants as they identify each family and genus more accurately with DNA testing.
 This means plants like African bush daisy may bear the scientific name Gamolepis chrysanthemoides or Euryops chrysanthemoides.
 The important distinction between the two is the latter part of the name.
-This indicates that no matter the name, African bush daisy is a member of our common Chrysanthemum family.
-Some details on how to grow an African bush daisy follow.
+This indicates that no matter the name, African bush daisy, while a member of the Asteraceae family, takes on the characteristics of common chrysanthemums.
+Details on how to grow an African bush daisy follow.

 Euryops Bush Daisy

 The Euryops daisy is a large perennial bush that grows well in warm climates in USDA zones 8 to 11.
-The plant will bloom all season long or until cold temperatures appear with yellow daisy-like flowers.
-The deeply cut, lacy leaves cover a bush that may get 5 feet tall and up to 5 feet wide.
+The plant will bloom all season long or until cold temperatures appear with yellow, daisy-like flowers.
+The deeply cut, lacy leaves cover a bush that may get 5 feet (1.5 m.) tall and up to 5 feet (1.5 m.) wide.

 How to Grow an African Bush Daisy

 The Euryops daisy starts easily from seed.
 In fact, the bush will readily reseed itself in its habitat.
-Start seeds indoors in flats 8 weeks before the last expected frost in the cooler zones.
-Plant outside on 18- to 24-inch centers.
+Start seeds indoors in flats eight weeks before the last expected frost in the cooler zones.
+Plant outside on 18 to 24 inch (45-61 cm.) centers.

 Once your African bush daisy has established, it has very low maintenance requirements.
 The lovely flowers are produced in abundance without extreme daisy bush care.
 For high performance and exceptional display, the Euryops bush daisy cannot be beat in warm and temperate climates.